Tantric (band): The Sum of All Things (2021–present)

+On January 27, 2024, it was announced Tantric would be featured on the new single "Wicked Game" by the instrumental rock band MDMP with Ferreira providing lead vocals for the track.

 Musical style

 Tantric is often categorized as post-grunge and is known for its emphasis on acoustic guitar, distorted electric guitar, and multi-layered vocal harmonies.
 However, due to their heaviness, the band also fit in well during the early 2000s peak of alternative and nu metal.
 In their early career, Tantric was frequently compared to Days of the New, from which its original guitarist, bassist, and drummer derived.
 However, the group also gained strong comparison—and in some cases, criticism—to grunge forerunners Alice in Chains.
 This is by no means coincidence; famed record producer Toby Wright, who handled Tantric's first three albums, also produced two Alice in Chains albums as well as the solo debut of their principal songwriter, Jerry Cantrell.
-Wright is known for emphasizing multi-tracked vocal harmonies and other characteristics demonstrated in both bands.
+Wright is known for emphasizing multi-tracked quartal and quintal vocal harmonies and other characteristics demonstrated in both bands.

 However, since the departure of all but Tantric's vocalist from the original lineup, as well as the inclusion of electric violinist Marcus Ratzenboeck, the band's musical approach has evolved.
 Songs predating Ratzenboeck's inclusion in Tantric have since been performed live with violin, and the altered backing band has provided a shift in musical direction.